-- Take a photocopy of the application form to practise on; - Fill in the final form neatly and preferably in black ink ... easier to photocopy; - Keep a copy of your application form and other details about the job; - Read these through before you go for interview; - Telephone to check that your application form has arrived; - ◆ Try to arrange a mock interview; - Respond quickly to any requests from the organisation that you are seeking to join; - Find out the name of the person dealing with your application, then direct letters and telephone calls accordingly; - Find out as much as you can about the organisation you have applied to; - Have ready a couple of questions to ask at interview in case you are given the opportunity to ask them; - Seek feedback after an interview, particularly if you are unsuccessful.
+- Read the questions carefully and answer them.
+If a question includes two or three sub-questions answer all of them; - Write your first draft independent of the application form and check it for spelling and grammar.
+Use spell checks, but be wary of them.
+If you write 'from' instead of 'form', for example, it will not be picked up.
+For UK applications avoid those that introduce American spellings like 'organize' and 'center'.
+Cut and paste your answers onto the form; - Are careful if you are taking material from another application not to include the name of the other organisation.
+This is the quickest way to the reject pile; - Don't waffle.
+Keep your answers succinct.
+Edit them for unnecessary words; - Include key verbs relating to the job like organised, supervised, and liaised.
+Some employers scan for key words and reject forms not including them; - Review before you submit.
+Your final check should always be to read it through in every detail; - Keep a copy of your application form and other details about the job; - · Read these through before you go for interview; - Telephone to check that your application form has arrived; - Try to arrange a mock interview; - Respond quickly to any requests from the organisation that you are seeking to join; - Find out the name of the person dealing with your application, then direct letters and telephone calls accordingly; - Find out as much as you can about the organisation you have applied to; - Have ready a couple of questions to ask at interview in case you are given the opportunity to ask them; - Seek feedback after an interview, particularly if you are unsuccessful.
 There could be some good tips for the future!